Back to Glossary

 Race Procedures

-A burnout is the act of keeping a vehicle stationary while spinning its wheels, creating friction that heats the tires and produces smoke.
+A burnout is the act of spinning a vehicle's wheels while keeping the car stationary, creating friction that heats up the tires and produces thick smoke.

 Never Miss a Race!